NREL/OpenStudio-ERI/docs/source/outputs.rst

 -----------------

 The ``ERI_Worksheet.csv`` file includes more detailed components that feed into the ERI_Results.csv values.
-The file reflects the inputs found in the Worksheet tab of the HERS Method Test spreadsheet.
+The file reflects the formate of the Worksheet tab of the HERS Method Test spreadsheet.

 See the `example ERI_Worksheet.csv <https://github.com/NREL/OpenStudio-ERI/tree/master/workflow/sample_results/results/ERI_Worksheet.csv>`_.